 In the antitrust area, Mr Ellis has advised a range of clients, including multinational corporations and trade associations, regarding compliance with federal antitrust rules, and has advised US and foreign companies in the federal merger review process.
 He also represented companies involved in civil investigations by the US Department of Justice and in federal and state private antitrust litigation.

-Before entering private practice, Mr Ellis worked in the Appellate Section of the Antitrust Division of the Department of Justice, where he briefed and argued antitrust and administrative law cases in the US courts of appeals.
-Mr Ellis was also a law professor at Hofstra University, where he taught courses in the areas of international trade and maritime law.
-He speaks regularly at conferences on international trade topics and has published articles on trade and antitrust topics.
+Before entering private practice, Mr Ellis worked in the appellate section of the antitrust division of the US Department of Justice, where he briefed and argued antitrust and administrative law cases in the US courts of appeals.
+Mr Ellis was also a full-time law professor at Hofstra University in New York, where he taught courses in the areas of international trade and maritime law.
+He speaks regularly at conferences on international trade topics and has published articles on trade and antitrust.

 WWL says: A genuine expert who provides extremely practical advice on an urgent basis.